TripsLayer¶

 the current_time attribute.

-If you don't see any data, use the
+If you don't see any data, use the animate

-animate method to automatically
+method to automatically set current_time.

 Passing in custom Arrow data